 SEMrush’s Backlink Analytics tool has come a long way in providing you with important data on your backlink profile as well as your competitors’ backlink profiles.

 To analyze your backlinks on SEMrush, enter your domain in the search box and select “Backlinks” in the drop-down menu and hit “Enter.”
-In a few seconds, SEMrush will provide you with an overview of your overall backlink profile, including total number of backlinks and referring domains.
+In a few seconds, SEMrush will provide you with an overview of your overall backlink profile, including the total number of backlinks and referring domains.

 From here, you can get deeper insights into your link profile by clicking on the total backlinks number to go to the Backlinks report or by clicking on the referring domains number to go to the Referring Domains report.